wp-plugins/atomic-reach-audience-engager/readme.txt

 The Atomic Reach plugin analyzes your content as you're writing it, highlighting critical areas to help you improve the performance of your article before you hit publish.

 **So how good is this plugin?** Glad you asked.
 People who use our content optimization engine generate a 75% increase in audience engagement!
 And here's a bonus: this plugin is free for bloggers!

-= Note: =
-The plugin sends data insights to your Atomic Reach account (at score.atomicreach.com) and helps you write relevant content targeted to your online audience(s), maximizing your performance for true engagement.
-It is important that you run your blog through the score.atomicreach.com account so that we can run an analysis on your historical content and provide important audience insights.

-So how good is this plugin?
-Glad you asked.
-People who use our content optimization engine generate a 75% increase in audience engagement!
-And here's a bonus: this plugin is free for bloggers!

 == Installation ==